Diegopie/water-cooler/README.md

 ### App.jsx

 Naturally, all our pages are imported into app.jsx.
 We also use a few context files to manage the various sockets that power different features.
-React-router-dom is used for our page routes, with Toastify, our header (title sideNav), and our sidebar (titled Slider) components included so they may be used globally.
+React-router-dom is used for our page routes, with Toastify, our header (titled sideNav), and our sidebar (titled Slider) components included so they may be used globally.
 We also manage re-routing non-authenticated users withing app.jsx

 ``` js
  return (